rajulrajWizzy/t2/coworks-backend-ts/MIGRATION_SUMMARY.md

   - Access seats for a branch using either ID or branch code
   - Filter by `seating_type_id` or `seating_type_code`
   - Seats are organized by seating type

+- **GET /api/branches/stats**
+  - New endpoint to get detailed statistics about branches and seating types
+  - Returns counts of total seats, booked seats, and available seats
+  - Supports optional filtering by `branch_code`
+  - Supports date-based availability with `date` parameter
+  - For hourly bookings, supports time range filtering with `start_time` and `end_time` parameters
+  - Shows all individual seats with their current availability status
+  - Distinguishes between permanently booked seats and temporarily booked seats (via bookings)

 ### Seat Endpoints